Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 To pass this course you must meet the following requirements:

-- Complete and turn in all assigned tutorials and projects
+- Complete and turn in all required tutorials and projects
+- Pass all the sprints in the final project.
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences